AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-spin-viewer-about/c-html5-spin-viewer-about.md

    You can set the static size for the viewer by either declaring it for `.s7spinviewer` top-level CSS class in absolute units, or by using `stagesize` modifier.

-   You can put sizing in CSS directly on the HTML page, or in a custom viewer CSS file, which is then later assigned to a viewer preset record in Dynamic Media Classic, or passed explicitly using a style command.
+   You can put sizing in CSS directly on the HTML page, or in a custom viewer CSS file.
+It is later assigned to a viewer preset record in Dynamic Media Classic, or passed explicitly using a style command.

    See [Customizing Spin Viewer](../../c-html5-s7-aem-asset-viewers/c-html5-spin-viewer-about/c-html5-spin-viewer-customizingviewer/c-html5-spin-viewer-customizingviewer.md#concept-464f3bfa55764bc09c92d8c7480b0b55) for more information about styling the viewer with CSS.